ropensci/lightr/README.md

 This package aims at offering a unified user-friendly interface for users to read spectra files from various formats in a single line of code.

+Additionally, it provides for the first time a fully free and open source solution to read proprietary spectra file formats on all systems.

 ## Installation

 This package is not yet published on CRAN and must be installed via GitHub: